swisspost-yellowcube/wooyellowcube-docs/stock.md

 In the **Stock management** you will find the effective YellowCube product stock for each _Product name \(SKU\)_ and compare it with the local WooCommerce stock counter.

+To understand potential stock counter inconsistencies, we also display the pending article count.

 ![](/assets/Stock_management_v2.png)

+This contains all articles in received orders that are not yet processed by YellowCube.

 Columns are:
 - *SKU*: The unique product identifier